booth-algo/RISC-V-T24/docs/personal_statements/william_statement.md

 - Host formal weekly meetings.
 We saw each other a lot, but at times, team members would be unaware of changes/responsibilities.
 - Branch protected `main`, and squashed commits.
-This would allow freedom to commit as much as one wants, without affecting the main branch history.
+This would allow freedom to commit as much as one want, without affecting the main branch history.
 - Ensure everyone reads merge requests.
 This would have been super helpful, as it would have fixed the 2 problems listed directly above.

 ## Other notes

 - Thank you to Kevin for helping me to solve the data memory edge case.
-This took the whole weekend and it would not been possible without you.
+This took the whole weekend, and it would not been possible without you.